Observations in TNG: "Data's Day"

 No changes

-The arboretum is seen for the first time in this episode.
+The arboretum is seen for the first time in "Data's Day".
+The arboretum will appear in two more episodes: "Imaginary Friedn" and "Dark Page".
 A good look at the arboretum in HD.
 Note the much more natural colors.

 The botanical scanner Keiko uses in this shot later appeared as an engineering tool in "Disaster" and "Realm of Fear".